 Towle King Richard Sterling Silver Flatware Set Value Guide

-Introduced in 1932 by Towle Silversmiths of Newburyport, Massachusetts, the King Richard pattern is celebrated as one of the heaviest and most ornate sterling designs ever produced.
-Its English Renaissance-inspired scrollwork and floral motifs served as a bold symbol of status and luxury in the post-Depression era.
+Introduced in 1932 by Towle Silversmiths of Newburyport, Massachusetts, the King Richard pattern is renowned as one of the most ornate and heavy sterling patterns ever produced.
+Its design draws from English Renaissance aesthetics, featuring intricate scrollwork and floral motifs that served as a symbol of status in the post-Depression era.

 What Is Towle King Richard Sterling Silver Flatware Set Worth?